 During his 22 years in the California Senate, Richardson showed that a determined application of confrontational politics could produce big victories.
 While in office, in addition to GOC and GOA, Richardson organized multiple Political Action Committees [PACs] that raised hundreds of thousands of dollars to fight the political left.
 One such committee was “Law and Order Campaign Committee” which led the charge to defeat Chief Justice Rose Bird and two other liberal members of the state Supreme Court.
 The three anti-victim justices were defeated by over a million votes.
 LOCC then pushed for the return of capital punishment, a move strongly opposed by the liberal leadership of both houses and Governor Jerry Brown (during his first term in office).
 Using massive direct mail pressure, the bill passed both houses but in spite of heavy support from the public, the bill was vetoed.
 LOCC refused to give up, and using targeted direct mail and the mobilization of concerned citizens, Governor Jerry Brown’s veto was overridden.

 Richardson took this sharp political insight and wrote a virtual “game plan” for political wins with his controversial book, Confrontational Politics.
-He clearly explains his core belief that politics should be a struggle of competing ideologies, not a game of compromise and accommodation.
+He clearly explained his core belief that politics should be a struggle of competing ideologies, not a game of compromise and accommodation.
 A published author, other works include “Slightly to the Right,” an entertaining yet informative book written in the 60’s that taught conservatives how to debate their liberal friends.
 It became an immediate conservative classic which sold over 250,000 copies nationally.

 “What Makes You Think We Read the Bills?” was written while Richardson was in the Senate and provides rare, yet funny insight into the real-life workings of the Legislature.
 It has been used as a textbook in political science classes throughout California.